CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

 - Dependency Inversion Principle (DIP)
   > This principle is adhered to in the system's layered architecture, which ensures that higher-leveled modules do not depend on lower-leveled modules.
 Both depend on abstractions, as all dependencies point inward and each layer only interacts with adjacent layers.

+### Testing
+Entity-specific methods that are responsible for the ‘ebr’ directory’s interactions are extensively tested in EBRTest.java.
+As of present, it guarantees that function calls are working as intended for a variety of edge cases.
+For other architectural layers, GUI tests (FDTestIA.java) allows for composite layer testing, where outer and intermediate layer testing (frameworks/ drivers +interface/adapters respectively) is achieved concurrently.
+Additional methods specific to the interface and adapters layer have also been included in IATest.java.